kibinzxc/ATM-Machine-Project/README.md

 # 🏧 ATM Machine Project

-A simple console-based ATM system written in C that allows users to log in, check their balance, deposit money, and withdraw funds.
-This is a basic simulation of an Automated Teller Machine, ideal for understanding control structures and file handling in C.
+A simple console-based ATM system written in Java that allows users to log in, check their balance, deposit money, and withdraw funds.
+This basic simulation demonstrates foundational concepts in Java such as object-oriented programming, user input handling, and simple logic flow.

 ## 📌 Features